kferles/crab-llvm/README.md

     }
 ```

-The special thing about the above LLVM bitecode is the existence of
+The special thing about the above LLVM bitcode is the existence of
 `@verifier.assume` instructions.
 For instance, the instruction
 `@verifier.assume(i1 %crab_2)` indicates that `%i.0` is between 0 and
 10 at the loop header.
 Also, `@verifier.assume(i1 %crab_23)` indicates